shackspace/karma/doc/REST_interface.md

 Deeds
 -----
+Deeds are small, singular tasks that, when done, further the good of everyone (giving a workshop, building something awesome, organizing events, cooking for everyone, cleaning, ...)

+### /deeds (GET)
+List of all deeds

 ### /deeds/:id (GET, PUT, POST, DELETE)
-Individual deeds and tasks that one can do to increase karma
+Details for a single deed

 Polls
 -----
+Peer review polls to decide whether someone actually did a deed.
+Maybe add filters for active, closed, won, lost polls?

+### /polls (GET)
+List of all polls

 ### /polls/:id (GET, PUT, POST, DELETE)
-Peer review polls to decide whether someone actually did a deed.
 What can be changed with PUT is open to discussion.

 ### /polls/:id/vote (POST, DELETE)